-- For modular programs: - o Students must receive the notification by the third (3) calendar day of the subsequent module; and - o Must complete the Evaluation of Progress form within seven (7) calendar days after the notification.
+- For modular programs: - o Students must receive the notification by the third (3) business day of the subsequent module; and - Must complete the Evaluation of Progress form within seven (7) calendar days after the notification.
 If the student does not meet the Plan's requirements at the end of an evaluation period, the student will be dismissed from the program.
+If the student has not met the benchmark, the student must be dropped with the correct dismissed from the program.
 If the student has not met the benchmark, the student must be dropped with the correct DOD (no later than second calendar day of module or term).
 The student must be notified of dismissal no later than the second calendar day of module or term.